ElazarK/content-docs/scripts/AwsCreateImage.md

-This script creates an Amazon EBS-backed AMI from an Amazon EBS-backed instance that is either running or stopped.
+Creates an Amazon EBS-backed AMI from an Amazon EBS-backed instance that is either running or stopped.

 ## Script Data
 ---